krasserm/krasserm.github.io/resume.md

 engineering.
 I have experience with "traditional" machine learning, deep learning and Bayesian methods for machine learning.
 My deep learning projects mainly focus on computer vision problems but recently also on natural language processing.
 My distributed systems experience comes from the development of numerous large-scale event-driven systems as well as globally distributed systems that provide causal consistency guarantees.
-I'm a continuous learner, passionate about technology and contributor to several open source projects.
+I'm a continuous learner and contributor to several open source projects.

 [http://martin-krasser.de](http://martin-krasser.de)
 [https://twitter.com/mrt1nz](https://twitter.com/mrt1nz)